nucofu/ruflow/README.md

 ```

 **\*changelog**

+(prototype 3.1)
+- Renamed variable ‘name’ to ‘title’ for consistency.
-- changing getValue() to getLastActivityValue()
+- Renamed function getValue() to getLastActivityValue() for consistency.
-- changing "name" variable to "title" variable
+- Improved validation for savings/amount input.
-- automatically sum savings when using -n option with previous cashflow activity
+- Added auto-sum savings feature for -n on previous activity logs.
-- update savings/amount validation
-- other minor changes
+- Fixed other minor bugs.

-**\*tips**
+(prototype 3.2)
+- Added fallback logic for -n when no argument is provided but last activity record exists.
-- write new record once a day, to change the date
+- Added automatic -n execution when the date changes.
+- Added argument with spaces warning for title and description fields.
+- Fixed other minor bugs.

 **\*notes**
-- when you write new record, write again your name and your last savings manually
+- now -n option can be run without arguments if it previously still kept the last activity record
-- when you write \<name\> or \<description\> don't use whitespace otherwise write inside a quote
+- when you write \<title\> or \<description\> don't use whitespace otherwise write inside a quote
-- \<name\> length is 31 and \<description\> length is 127
+- \<title\> length is 31 and \<description\> length is 127

 **\*known bugs**